- Faculty physicians as figure skating judges: simulation demands rater reliability

 A team in the medical school is charged with regularly asking that question.
 “We can’t answer it overnight,” says Paul E. Mazmanian, Ph.D., associate dean for Assessment and Evaluation Studies.
 “But we don’t have to wait a generation to see whether we did a good job preparing physicians.”

 As faculty members apply massive changes to the curriculum, they want to predict as much as possible what differences those changes will make for students and, ultimately, patients.
-For help with that, they call upon the Office of Assessment and Evaluation Studies (OAES), a team with the skills to track learning activities, identify needed improvements and disseminate the most successful approaches to other schools and universities.
+For help with that, they call upon the (OAES), a team with the skills to track learning activities, identify needed improvements and disseminate the most successful approaches to other schools and universities.

 Many of the anticipated curricular changes are in response to research showing adults learn best in small groups where they can apply new knowledge to real-world problems.
 Not in medicine’s traditional lecture.
 In fact, studies show audiences retain only about 5 percent of material in lecture settings.